nlesc-nano/CAT/README.rst

   - ``conda create -n CAT``

-To virtual environment can be enabled and disabled by typing:
+- The virtual environment can be enabled and disabled by typing:

   - Enable: ``conda activate CAT``

   - Disable: ``conda deactivate``